Delusional Disorder

 Resources are available to support those with delusional disorder and their loved ones.
 Online therapy platforms, such as BetterHelp, may provide a convenient way to connect with licensed therapists.
 Mental health organizations may also offer support groups and resources tailored to individuals with delusional disorder.
 For example, the United Brain Association provides information about the disorder and resources to help those affected better understand their condition.

 Another valuable resource is the National Alliance on Mental Illness (NAMI), which provides support, education, and advocacy for individuals living with different mental illnesses, including delusional disorder.
-Individuals can access information on support groups, educational programs, and local events through their website.
+Individuals can get information on support groups, educational programs, and local events through their website.

 Mental Health America (MHA) also offers a comprehensive overview of delusional disorder, including causes, symptoms, types, and treatment options.
 The organization provides a solid foundation for those seeking to learn more about paranoia and delusional disorder, as well as the available treatments.